Top 10 Best Luxury Namibia Safari Lodges & Camps

 7. Mowani Mountain Camp (Damaraland)

-8. Hoanib Skeleton Coast Camp (Skeleton Coast National Park)
+8. Hoanib Skeleton Coast Camp (Skeleton Coast NP)

-Hoanib Skeleton Coast Camp is a flagship property with luxury everything in a remote desert setting
+Hoanib Skeleton Coast Camp is a flagship luxury property in a remote desert setting

 There’s remote, and then there’s Hoanib Skeleton Coast Camp.
-Part of the top-of-the-range Wilderness Safaris stable, this exceptionally beautiful tented camp of light woods and abundant canvas lies so far beyond the end of the paved road that you may need to fly in here.
-The views, the landscapes, even the possibilities of seeing wildlife: this really is the best the Skeleton Coast has to offer and one of the best Namibia safari camps you’ll find anywhere in the country.
+Part of the top-of-the-range Wilderness Safaris stable, this exceptionally beautiful tented camp of light woods and abundant canvas lies so far beyond the end of the paved road that you may need to fly in.
+The views, the landscapes, even the possibilities of seeing wildlife: this really is the best the Skeleton Coast has to offer and one of the finest safari camps you’ll find anywhere in the country.

-Ongava Tented Camp is a luxury experience that’s very much a part of the Etosha experience
+Ongava Tented Camp is a luxury camp that’s very much a part of the Etosha experience

-The wildlife-rich Ongava Private Game Reserve lies outside the southwestern boundary of Etosha National Park, but the two protected areas belong to the same wildlife-filled ecosystem.
-The sublime rooms, each with its own private deck, face out over a green and yellow wilderness area of trees, sands and animals.
+The wildlife-rich Ongava Private Game Reserve lies outside the southwestern boundary of Etosha National Park, but the two protected areas belong to the same thriving ecosystem.
+The sublime rooms at Ongava Tented Camp, each with its own private deck, face out over a green-and-yellow wilderness of trees, sands and animals.
 In the camp itself, everything is designed for your comfort, from the open-sided bar and restaurant to the inviting swimming pool and the spa and wellness center.
-Take a game drive in the reserve or further into the national park: you’ll love the experience either way.
+Take a game drive in the reserve or farther into the national park: you’ll love the experience either way.

 10. &Beyond Sossusvlei Desert Lodge (Sossusvlei)

-Sossusvlei Desert Lodge has excellent service, rooms and a location close to Sossusvlei
+Sossusvlei Desert Lodge has excellent service and rooms, and a location close to Sossusvlei

-Lodges by &Beyond are usually a cut above their rivals and this place is quite simply one of the best Namibia safari lodges.
+Lodges by &Beyond are usually a cut above the rest and this place is quite simply one of the best Namibia safari lodges.
 The attention to detail is exemplary, there’s luxury at every turn, and the location sets you up perfectly for a day among the dunes.
 The rooms, the service, the location – it’s impossible to find fault with any of these.
-As with all such places that you never want to leave, the only problem is resisting the temptation just to stay all day at the lodge.
+As with all places that you never want to leave, the only challenge is resisting the temptation to stay at the lodge all day.

 Want To Visit Namibia?